In this document:

 - 2. Searching the API Library

-- 5. Creating the OAuth Client ID and Client Secret
+- 5. Collecting the OAuth Client ID and Client Secret and Add to SSA

 To start syncing with Google Calendar, you’ll need to collect the Client ID and Client Secret from your Google API.

-Our other guide covers how to enable and use the Google Calendar Sync with your Appointments and Booking Calendar: Syncing with Google Calendar.
+Our other guide covers enabling and using the Google Calendar Sync with your Appointments and Booking Calendar: Syncing with Google Calendar.

 Open the Google Developer APIs and Services Dashboard